Who pays for my education?

 If I have questions or need help, who can I call?

 Sometimes parents and students think they pay for the cost of a college education, but in reality they never do.
 In fact, the tuition and fees which they pay amount to only a fraction of the total cost of a college education.
-An education at Campbellsville University is made possible as a service by sacrifice, strict accountability, endowment income, substantial gifts and grants to the operating funds of the University from the Cooperative Program of the Kentucky Baptist Convention, businesses, alumni, and friends.
+An education at Campbellsville University is made possible as a service by sacrifice, strict accountability, endowment income, businesses, alumni, and friends.

 The cost of an education at Campbellsville University is among the lowest in private senior colleges in the nation.
 It also compares favorably with even the total expenses at state and municipal institutions.